sbslee/dokdo/README.rst

 Dokdo is versatile like the swiss army knife.
 For example, you can use its command line interface (CLI) to create various input files for QIIME 2 (e.g. a manifest file or a sample-metadata file) or perform a variety of secondary analyses.
 You may also use Dokdo's application programming interface (API) with `Jupyter Notebook <https://jupyter.org/>`_ to create publication-quality figures using output files/objects from QIIME 2 (e.g. a taxonomic bar plot or an alpha rarefaction plot).

-For more details, please see the `Read the Docs <https://dokdo.readthedocs.io/en/latest/>`_ which serves as the official user documentation for Dokdo, including instructions, tutorials, and other important information.
-The page also documents select information and resources pertaining to QIIME 2 that I find particularly useful.
+For more details, please see `Read the Docs <https://dokdo.readthedocs.io/en/latest/>`_ which serves as the official user documentation for Dokdo, including instructions, tutorials, and other important information.
+The website also documents select information and resources pertaining to QIIME 2 and general microbiome bioinformatics that I find particularly useful.

 Your contributions (e.g. feature ideas, pull requests) are most welcome.